Exogal – Out of this Galaxy

 Jim Kinne was responsible for the birth of the Wadia 27 DAC and 270 CD transport and he is the technical heart and soul of Exogal.
 Being a long time Wadia fan, I must admit that this was what initially drew my attention to the DAC.
-What is quickly evident when listening to the Comet however is that it does not mimick the classical Wadia sound.
+What is quickly evident when listening to the Comet however is that it does not mimic the classical Wadia sound.

 USB vs Coax

 Using the Aurender N10 as a source, it turned out to make a distinct difference whether the Comet’s USB input or SP/DIF input is used.
-Prior to this review I’d already established that the Aurender sounds pretty consistent across its various outputs, which is very helpful for DAC input comparisons such as this one.
+Prior to this review, I’d already established that the Aurender sounds pretty consistent across its various outputs, which is very helpful for DAC input comparisons such as this one.

 The Comet has a very smooth sound, and this is further substantiated when using its Coax input.
-Using an AudioQuest Diamond cable, the Asynchronous USB connection makes for a noticeably tighter, more articulate sound, with better dynamic behaviour and more immediate transients while the Comet’s inherent smooth character prevents the sound ever becoming overly controlled.
+Using an AudioQuest Diamond cable, the Asynchronous USB connection makes for a noticeably tighter, more articulate sound, with better dynamic behavior and more immediate transients while the Comet’s inherent smooth character prevents the sound ever becoming overly controlled.
 Needless to say, continued listening was done using the Comet’s USB input.

-DSD and hi res PCM
+DSD and hi-res PCM

 Although I tested the Comet with some DSD material and it plays these files back flawlessly, I don’t normally put special emphasis on this format and don’t have much material to test with.
-Hi Res PCM is also handled with aplomb but the majority of the listening was carried out using 44/16 WAV CD rips.
+Hi-Res PCM is also handled with aplomb but the majority of the listening was carried out using 44/16 WAV CD rips.